DragonHeart00/s195462_Galgeleg/app/ReadMe.txt

 10. Create recyclerview: itemLayout.xml, adapter class, player class, recyclerview inside scoreFragment
 11. SharedPreferences added to welcome activity and score fragment
 12. work with design, i think i will not write any more code for the first handed in):
+13. I will create textView in LoserActivity to show the right word
+14. I prefer to use room database instead of sharedPreferences